arun-vishwakarma/my-app/README.md

-#How to run this code
+# Instruction to run this code

 Take all files from here make your own directory